Catalina Chaparro Pedraza

 prof_pic.jpg

 Welcome to my webpage!
 I am an evolutionary ecologist with a lifelong fascination with the natural world.
-My research aims to advance our understanding of the processes underlying the origin, resilience and adaptability of biodiversity.
-To do so, I use a broad conceptual and empirical toolkit, working across various disciplines and combining theoretical and empirical approaches.
+My research aims to advance our understanding of the processes underlying the origin, resilience and adaptability of biodiversity to be able to predict how biodiversity will respond to future changes.
+To do so, my research integrates and synthesizes knowledge across multiple fields, drawing on, and contributing to, evolutionary genetics, community ecology, ecosystem ecology, metabolic ecology, and ecological stoichiometry

 I am a Marie Curie Fellow and a recipient of the 2022 John Maynard Smith Prize in Evolutionary Biology.
 I am currently a postdoctoral researcher in the division of Theoretical Ecology and Evolution at the University of Bern.